Assessing LLM Reasoning Through Implicit Causal Chain Discovery in Climate Discourse: Diagnostic Evaluation

 \section{Diagnostic Evaluation}

-We continue to evaluate the generated causal chains, first \textit{at the level of the intermediate CE pairs in a chain} (i.e., $E_t \rightarrow E_{t+1}$), then \textit{at the level of the full chain} (i.e., $C$).
+We continue to evaluate the generated causal chains, first \textit{at the level of the intermediate CE pairs in a chain} (i.e., $E_t \rightarrow E_{t+1}$), then \textit{at the level of the full chain} (i.e., $C$) (Figure \ref{fig:example_chain}).

 We design the evaluation setups such that we probe the inherent causal reasoning capabilities of LLMs in a structured, straightforward, and diagnostic manner.
 This way, we are able to identify specific points of success and failure in causal reasoning.
-Our setup substantially differs from previous work, which assessed causal reasoning capabilities by having LLMs answer questions about explicit causal relations in text \citep{chi2024unveiling}, compare causal relations \citep{ashwani2024cause,liu2024llms}, build and reason over causal graphs, usually in DAG structures, from causal relations explicitly mentioned in the input \citep{jin2023cladder,chen-etal-2024-clear,joshi-etal-2024-llms,wang-2024-causalbench}.
+Our setup substantially differs from previous work, which assessed causal reasoning capabilities by having LLMs answer questions about explicit causal relations in text \citep{chi2024unveiling}, compare causal relations \citep{ashwani2024cause,liu2024llms}, build and reason over causal graphs, usually in DAG structures, for causal relations explicitly mentioned in the input \citep{jin2023cladder,chen-etal-2024-clear,joshi-etal-2024-llms,wang-2024-causalbench}.

 Due to the high number of experiments and computing cost, we report the results from a single inference pass per model and evaluation configuration.